OpenEvalProject/evals/manuscripts/elife-61298/v1/manuscript.md

 ## Abstract

 Ants use debris as tools to collect and transport liquid food to the nest.
 Previous studies showed that this behaviour is flexible whereby ants learn to use artificial material that is novel to them and select tools with optimal soaking properties.
 However, the process of tool use has not been studied at the individual level.
-We investigated whether workers specialise in tool use and whether there is a link between individual personality traits and tool use in the ant Aphaenogaster senilis .
+We investigated whether workers specialise in tool use and whether there is a link between individual personality traits and tool use in the ant Aphaenogaster senilis.
 Only a small number of workers performed tool use and they did it repeatedly, although they also collected solid food.
 Personality predicted the probability to perform tool use: ants that showed higher exploratory activity and were more attracted to a prey in the personality tests became the new tool users when previous tool users were removed from the group.
 This suggests that, instead of extreme task specialisation, variation in personality traits within the colony may improve division of labour.

 ## Introduction